pmuens/awesome-serverless/README.md

 - [DynamoDB CRUD example](https://github.com/jagthedrummer/serverlessDynamoCrudExample) - How to use DynamoDB with Serverless
 - [GraphQL Blog](https://github.com/serverless/serverless-graphql-blog) - A Blog powered by GraphQL and Serverless
 - [Password of the day](https://github.com/ZeroSharp/ServerlessPotd) - Password of the day service.
 Utilizing TypeScript
+- [Shark Notes](https://github.com/JustServerless/shark-notes) - Full note taking tool (frontend and backend) which shows how to do CRUD with Serverless

 ## Plugins